paulpach/ummorpg_mysql/Readme.md

 * Optimize database access.
 Don't do so many round trips to the database for inventory, skills and equipment.

-To install follow these instructions:
+## Installation instructions

-1) Backup,  you have been warned
+1. Backup,  you have been warned
-2) Install mysql
+2. Install mysql
-3) edit my.cnf or my.ini and add this:
+3. edit my.cnf or my.ini and add this:
 ```
 [mysqld]
 init_connect='SET collation_connection = utf8mb4_unicode_ci'